Mansfield (Qld)

 The employment landscape in Mansfield shows performance that lags behind national averages across key labour market indicators

-Employment stability has been relatively consistent over the past year.
-As of September 2025, 4,713 residents were employed, with an unemployment rate of 4.2%, 0.2% higher than Greater Brisbane's rate of 4.0%.
-Workforce participation was similar to Greater Brisbane's at 64.5%.
-Key industries of employment among residents include health care & social assistance, education & training, and retail trade.
+As of September 2025, 4,713 residents were employed while the unemployment rate was 0.2% higher than Greater Brisbane's rate of 4.0%.
+Workforce participation in Mansfield was somewhat lower at 66.2%, compared to Greater Brisbane's 70.7%.
+According to Census responses, a moderate 21.0% of residents worked from home.
+Key industries of employment among residents were health care & social assistance, education & training, and retail trade.

-Education & training showed particularly strong specialization with an employment share 1.4 times the regional level.
+Mansfield showed strong specialization in education & training with an employment share 1.4 times the regional level.
 Conversely, construction had lower representation at 7.4% compared to the regional average of 9.0%.
-Employment opportunities exist locally, but many residents commute elsewhere for work based on Census data.
-Over the 12 months to September 2025, employment increased by 0.0%, while labour force grew by 0.4%, causing the unemployment rate to rise by 0.3 percentage points in Mansfield.
-By comparison, Greater Brisbane recorded employment growth of 3.8% and a decrease in unemployment by 0.5 percentage points.
-State-level data as of 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%, aligning with the national rate of 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Mansfield's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years.
+Many residents commute elsewhere for work based on Census data comparing working population to local population.
+Over the 12 months to September 2025, employment increased by 0.0% while labour force grew by 0.4%, causing unemployment to rise by 0.3 percentage points in Mansfield.
+In comparison, Greater Brisbane recorded employment growth of 3.8% and a fall in unemployment by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate potential future demand within Mansfield.
+Applying these projections to Mansfield's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment